pinkylohc/Search-Engine/README.md

 4. `npm start`

 * you can open `localhost:3000` and see the web portal
-* remark: we have use local storage to store some history records (you may need to use the morden broswers to ensure local storage is available)
+* remark: we have use local storage to store some history records (you may need to use the morden broswers to ensure local storage is available) && ensure you don't have a previous local storage with item name ('searchHistory' and 'searchProfile')

 ### 4. Run the Crawler
 1. please run the crawler before perfrom any searching